St Bartholomew’s church has a ring of 6 bells, with the earliest dating from 1757. The tenor weighs 23cwt-2qtrs-26lbs.

 The Tower Captain is John Stott; the Tower Correspondent is Debbie Stott, who can be contacted on Tel: 01249-714352 or by E-Mail on firstname.lastname@example.org

-A band of bellringers will visit St Bartholomew’s Church on Friday 25th January when they will attempt to ring a full-peal on the bells.
-A full-peal consists of 5,040 changes and is expected to take in the region of 3hrs 20minutes; the performance is due to start at 3:00pm.
+A band of bellringers visited St Bartholomew’s Church on Friday 25th January 2019 when they rang a full-peal on the bells.
+A full-peal consists of 5,040 changes and took 3 hours and 9 minutes to complete.
 This is a significant event for St Bart’s as our bells, some of which date back to 1757-1758, have been rung to a peal only twice in more than 250 years; firstly in 1957 and again on the 50th anniversary of that success in 2007.
-For more information please contact John Stott, Tower Captain (01249 714352).
+A small 3 minute sound clip of the bells recorded during the peal is given below – click the arrow to play.